 A real member database, not a spreadsheet: businesses, their contacts, staff, tags, notes, and full history in one record.
 Every dues payment, event, and email is attached to the member, so any staffer can pick up a relationship instantly.

 Recurring dues, invoices, and renewals with your own Stripe account — you keep your negotiated rate, with no platform markup.
-Accounting exports work day one, and two-way live QuickBooks sync is rolling out during early access.
+Accounting exports work day one, and two-way live QuickBooks sync is on the roadmap.

 Registration, ticketing, and a full QR check-in loop — poster to phone to ticket to camera — so the front table moves fast and attendance flows straight back onto each member's record.
 No clipboard, no re-keying.